 In 2003, Dalby Christian College approached the Boards of Groves and Livingstone about the possibility of joining the group.
 This request highlighted the need and benefit of establishing a service company for the three Colleges.
 CCM came into being that year.
 Within a short period of time, it developed a reputation for its effective management of Christian schools.
 Consequently, its consultancy advice is sought by various bodies.

-In subsequent years, CCM added Whitsunday Christian College, Warwick Christian College, Endeavour Christian College in Cooktown, Staines Memorial College and The Lakes Christian College in Penrith.
+In subsequent years, CCM added Whitsunday Christian College (2004), Staines Memorial College (2006), Warwick Christian College (2007), Endeavour Christian College in Cooktown (2012), and The Lakes Christian College in Penrith (2012).
 The Lakes was CCM’s first foray outside of Queensland.
 In 2015 Chinchilla Christian College joined the CCM group of schools.
 Some of these Colleges were started at the initiative of CCM and others were taken on at a time when they experienced some financial or operational difficulty.
-In South Australia, CCM commenced Blakes Crossing Christian College in 2014 and Seaview Christian College in Port Augusta in 2016.
+In South Australia, CCM commenced Blakes Crossing Christian College in 2014 followed by Seaview Christian College (Port Augusta) in 2016.